johnfreitasau/happy-mobile/README.md

 The interface needs to interact with the server to receive and register data.

-Make sure to go to the [SweetCake API](https://github.com/johnfreitasau/sweetcake-api) repository and follow the instructions in order to get it running in your machine.
+Make sure to go to the [Happy API](https://github.com/johnfreitasau/happy-api) repository and follow the instructions in order to get it running in your machine.

 # :runner: Getting Started